 Guard your heart against restlessness, look to Christ’s finished works on the cross for a restful and innocent heart.

-Confronted with this verse taken out of context?
-Let me know in the comment section below.
+Have you ever been confronted with the “Faith without works is dead” verse taken out of context?
+Let me know your defence in the comment section below.